 Please do not exceed 800 characters

-There are a range of skills, from technical and soft skills, needed to be a successful management consultant.
-However, there are some skills that I hope I can gain if I have the opportunity to study in Imperial, which are:
+There are a range of skills, from technical to soft skills, required for a successful management consultant.
+Thus, there are some skills I hope to gain if I have the opportunity to study at Imperial:

-1. Develop a specialized knowledge in a certain industry.
-Imperial offers one of the best business analytics programs in the world, and I am particularly intrigued to specialize in Logistics and Supply Chain Analytics because I viewed that many consulting issues in Indonesia are relevant to supply chain due to rapid industrialization.
+1. Developing a specialized knowledge in a certain industry.
+Imperial offers one of the best business analytics programs in the world, and I am particularly intrigued to specialize in Logistics and Supply Chain Analytics because I realize that many consulting issues in Indonesia involve supply chain due to rapid industrialization.

 2. Being inclusive.
-Inclusiveness is necessary to become a great leader, and most consulting jobs mainly involve teamwork and leadership.
-I suppose the class diversity in Imperial will train me to adapt in and even create an inclusive environment.
+Inclusiveness is necessary to become a great leader, and most consulting jobs comprise teamwork and leadership.
+The class diversity in Imperial will undoubtedly train me to adapt or even create an inclusive environment.

 LONG ESSAY SECTION